niphy/niphy.github.io/_pages/about.md

   - /about.html
 ---

+Hi, everyone, I am very happy to meet everyone, thank you for your concern.
+I am currently studying for a doctorate in astronomy at the Shanghai Astronomical Observatory of the Chinese Academy of Sciences.

 My Study during Ph.D
 ====

 Study on Abel-Retrieved ionPrf with Occultation data
 ---
 Retrieving the refractive index of the atmosphere based on occultation data to obtain its temperature and humidity is an old and long-lasting direction.However, the successful launch of more and more low-orbit satellites has made the ionospheric/atmospheric observations of low-orbit satellites extremely effective in their applications.
 It is an extremely important project to obtain high-precision ionospheric products through ground-based observation data to assist occult ionospheric observations, or to apply more occultation atmospheric observation data to meteorological data assimilation systems to improve the accuracy of meteorological forecasts.